Shopping in Wellington

 Need a bite to eat?
 Grab a slice of yummy pizza from Tommy Millions (not pictured).

 Also on Featherston Street is our happy place: Trelise Cooper.
 This New Zealand designer sells the most gorgeous things and the shop is high on our list of 'happy places'.
+There’s also Tea Pea for homewear and clothing.

 This brings us to the Old Bank Arcade which, as the name suggests, is set in an old bank and features clothing and homewear boutiques and a lovely jeweller called Tory and Co.